AntonioDehesa/dataScienceAndML/Information.md

 #### Histogram
 Data visualization technique.
 Instances in the data that have a certain value.
 A normal distribution should be like a bell curve.
 The normal values in the middle, the ouliers in the extremes.

+## Correlation
+Degree to which things move together.
+Positive correlation: if one moves up, the other one also moves up Negative correlation: if one moves up, the other one moves down No correlation: random values unrelated to each other

+The mathematical notation for correlation is:
+Pxy = corr(X,Y)
+where p is rho, the greek letter.

+It goes from -1.0 to 1.0

+We care about the strength of the correlation, and its direction.

+### Multicollinearity
+when 2 or more predictors in the regression are highly related to each other. this may cause unreliable estimates and nonsensical findings.